Parks Victoria Executive Team

 Simon holds a Master of Business Administration from the University of New South Wales, a Bachelor of Science from the University of Tasmania and is a qualified Occupational Health and Safety auditor.

-Margaret Gillespie, Executive Director Legal, Risk and Compliance and Chief Legal Counsel
+Margaret Gillespie, Executive Director People, Safety and Risk and Chief Legal Counsel

-Margaret joined Parks Victoria in 2006 as the Chief Legal Counsel and became Executive Director Legal Risk and Compliance after taking over responsibility for managing the risk, compliance, insurance, information management and health safety and environment functions.
+Margaret joined Parks Victoria in 2006 as the Chief Legal Counsel and became Executive Director People, Safety and Risk after taking over responsibility for managing the people and culture, risk, compliance, insurance, information management and health, safety and environment functions.

 She is passionate about ensuring organisational integrity, championing Parks Victoria’s Ethical Framework by running workshops with staff to embed the Public Sector Values and Parks Victoria’s Commitments.
 Margaret is an experienced commercial lawyer whose career has spanned private practice and in-house private sector positions in large listed companies in New York, London and Melbourne.
 She has extensive experience managing commercial transactions and large litigation including a Royal Commission and class action.